Asthma and Allergy Forecast

 Kids of various ages in the park hiking during a hot summer day.

-The key to managing allergy and asthma symptoms is knowing your triggers.
+The key to managing asthma and allergy symptoms during any season is knowing your triggers.
+Pollen might bother you a bit, or it can make you feel miserable.
 You might find cold air ramps up your asthma symptoms.
-Pollen might bother you a bit, or it can make you miserable.

-• Use an app or weather forecasting site to keep an eye on potential changes that might affect you.
-Watch the pollen count, mold spore count, air quality index, humidity, temperature and changes in barometric pressure.
+• Use an app or weather forecasting site.
+Keep an eye on potential weather changes that might affect you.
+Check the pollen count, mold spore count, air quality index, humidity, temperature, and changes in barometric pressure.
 Sign up for alerts via email or text.

-• Limit outdoor exercise in weather that affects you or if the air quality is poor.
+• Stay indoors and limit outdoor exercise when the pollen count is high or the air quality is poor.

-• Wear a mask when gardening or cutting grass to limit particles and mold spores.
+• Wear a mask when gardening or cutting grass.
+This can limit exposure to pollen, mold spores and air pollution.

 • Use a scarf to shield your mouth and nose in cold weather.
-It warms and humidifies the air before you breathe it in, reducing shock to your airways.
+The scarf warms and humidifies the air before you breathe it in, reducing shock to your airways.

 • Keep humidity levels in your home steady.
-Air conditioning, dehumidifiers or humidifiers, as needed, can help keep your airways from becoming inflamed.
+Air conditioning, dehumidifiers or humidifiers can help keep your airways from becoming inflamed.

-• Take all your asthma medication as prescribed.
-These help you control your asthma daily and during a flare.
-Follow your doctor’s advice.
+• Take all your asthma medicines as prescribed.
+These help you control your asthma daily and during an asthma attack.
+Follow your Asthma Action Plan and your doctor’s recommendation for treatment.

 How does weather impact asthma symptoms?